Danger Level: 2/5

 Professional treatment for complete elimination

 Biting midge control targets breeding sites and adult populations.
 We identify moisture sources, apply larvicides to breeding areas, and use residual treatments on vegetation and structures.
-Habitat modification is essential—reducing irrigation overspray and eliminating standing water provides long-term relief.
+Habitat modification matters most.
+Cutting back irrigation overspray and clearing standing water gives long-term relief.

 Prevention